 Students must demonstrate excellent academic performance throughout the year to maintain the scholarship award.

-All admitted applicants are automatically considered for the Bryan MBA Excellence Scholarship with preference given to full-time students.
+All admitted applicants are automatically considered for the UNCG MBA Excellence Scholarship with preference given to full-time students.
 Selection of scholarship recipients begins on March 15.
 It is recommended that prospective students have their applications for admissions completed by the March 1st priority deadline in order to receive full consideration for this scholarship.

 Balbirer-Hirsch Family Scholarship